napasornc/c0dew0rd/week 12/readme.md

 ## Styling

 I chose a very dark green background so that it's emulate the jungle at night, combine with sound it's getting the feeling of us, the reader exploring and observing animal (virus) behavior in it's environment(screen, jungle).
 At night, I would imagine that the jungle is quite and the slightest sounds can disturb the animal.
 Someone in class comment that the moving words looks like flyerflies and I think I agree, eventhough it wasn't orginal intention.
 I think it's more fun to have anyone read, play, and interpret the text with their own imagination.
+Typeface that I use is TINY, the shape of it really remind me of worm.
+If I can figure out how to make each circle ,that compose the typeface, move freely, the letter might come to live more.
+I want the type to be playful and the wormy characteristic of it fits well.
+The color neon green was intentionally use, I want to reflect the color from the images of microscopic virus(real virus).

 <img src="Final3.JPG" width="80%">